 Creative Futures Program

-National Theatre of Parramatta is committed to capacity building in Western Sydney and has launched a Creative Futures Program for creatives, production and back stage opportunities.
+Riverside’s National Theatre of Parramatta is committed to capacity building in Western Sydney and has launched a Creative Futures Program for creatives, production and back stage opportunities.
 The scheme provides on the job learning and networking opportunities, enabling each participant to advance their careers within their nominated field.
+This program is by invitation only.

 Our inaugural participant for the Creative Futures Program was Western Sydney based Kate Worsley, who worked as Assistant to the Director Kate Champion for our inaugural production Swallow in April 2016.
 You can read more about Kate’s experience here.